chindowns/covid19-tracker/README.md

 * Leafletjs
 Open-Source JavaScript library allowed the application to pin markers to the map and open PopUps for the country data when clicked.

-* NewsAPI
+* Bing Search
-A simple and easy-to-use API that returns JSON metadata for international headlines with the ability to filter by topic (HEALTH).
+A simple and easy-to-use API that returns JSON metadata for international headlines with the ability to filter by topic for Covid related news.

-* api.covid19api (getpostman)
+* api.covid19api
 Provides detailed up to date status reports on Covid-19 cases around the world.

 * HTML & CSS